 Presbyterian is dedicated to building strong relationships with its contracted healthcare providers and practitioners.
 We offer training programs and information to keep up-to-date with current policies and procedures.
 Here you will find helpful tools designed to help with day-to-day interactions with members.

 If you have any questions, contact your Provider Network Management Relationship Executive.

 Manuals for Physicians, Practice Managers, and Staff

->

-> Presbyterian hosts annual conferences throughout New Mexico for all contracted physical health, behavioral health and long term care providers for all lines of business.
-The sessions feature updates on policies, procedures and initiatives of Presbyterian Health Plan.
-Please find the quarter one conference materials below and the recorded webinar.
+Presbyterian hosts annual conferences throughout New Mexico for all contracted physical health, behavioral health and long-term care providers for all lines of business, including Commercial, Medicare and Centennial Care.
+The sessions feature updates on policies, procedures, state and federal reguations, and initiatives of Presbyterian Health Plan.
+Please find upcoming conferences and materials below.

->

-> Centennial Care Training
+Centennial Care Training

 Through the myPRES Provider Portal, contracted providers with myPRES access can view a general Centennial Care Training and Centennial Care Cultural Sensitivity training under the Resources Links tab.
 If you do not have access to myPRES, you can request access by following the link below.

 The Electronic Visit Verification (EVV) System is used to track and report home visits by Centennial Care personal care services provider agencies and caregivers.
 The EVV system allows Presbyterian and the long-term care provider community to better serve our members and ensure they are receiving the services they need.